Why TSA PreCheck is a better idea than ever

 How and when to apply

-According to the TSA, the online application process should only take travelers about five minutes to complete.
+According to the TSA, the online application process should take travelers about five minutes to complete.
 Once your application is approved, you’ll set up a 10-minute in-person appointment at an enrollment center where you will complete a background check and fingerprinting.

 Should all go well, you will be given a Known Traveler Number that grants you access to the airport TSA PreCheck line.
 The $85 membership lasts for five years.